brendanv7/VanAllen-Compilers/README.md

 ### Running my projects in IntelliJ

 1. Clone the project repository to your machine.
 (Pull the latest changes if you've already done this)
-2. Open IntelliJ, and select Open on the welcome screen.
+2. Open IntelliJ, and select `Open` on the welcome screen.
 (If the full IDE is open, go to File > Open)
-3. Navigate to the repository, select the root folder of the project, and click Open.
+3. Navigate to the repository, select the root folder of the project, and click `Open`.
-4. Run the project by selecting Run > Run '<class name>'.
+4. Run the project by selecting `Run > Run '<class name>'`.

 If a project requires more specific instructions, I will add a .txt file in the root folder of the project that explain the extra or alternate steps.